Eglinton Avenue: Richview Expressway proposal

 In 1943, city planner Norman Wilson indicated the possible future need for a new urban highway to connect Eglinton Avenue with the Richview Sideroad.
 These plans would mature into the Richview Expressway with the formation of Metropolitan Toronto in 1954.
 Part of the requirements for the Richview Expressway was a staged construction of a parallel arterial road.
 This was approved in 1963, and construction began on Eglinton Avenue from west of Weston Road to Royal York Road.
 With its completion in 1970, the four-lane Richview Sideroad was renamed Eglinton Avenue West.

-In Toronto, the right-of-way to construct the Richview Expressway remains but the project has never come to fruition, save for high-speed ramps from Eglinton to Highways 401 and 427 at the complicated interchange near Renforth station.
-Local opposition has made the proposed expressway unlikely, though the land remains owned by the city.
+In Toronto, the right-of-way to construct the Richview Expressway remains but in the face of Local opposition the project has never come to fruition.
+The only built part of the proposed Expressway are high-speed ramps from Eglinton Avenue to Highways 401 and 427 at a massive interchange near Renforth station.
+At a signalized intersection this results in westbound Eglinton traffic defaulting to the on-ramps for 401 and 427 as drivers wishing to continue on the Eglinton routing have to make a left-turn.

 Route description

 Eglinton Avenue runs through a number of neighbourhoods and is residential, for the most part, though it becomes a major commercial area from Allen Road to Don Mills Road.
-The Eglinton West or "Little Jamaica" area, which stretches from Oakwood–Vaughan to Keele Street, is home to a number of Caribbean and West Indian stores.
+The Eglinton West or "Little Jamaica" area, which stretches from Marlee Avenue / Winona Drive to Keele Street, is home to a number of Caribbean stores.

-Eglinton Avenue is one of the few east–west routes north of Bloor Street that crosses Toronto uninterrupted in a more or less straight line across the entire city.
-Eglinton was also the only street to cross through all six of the municipalities that made up Metro Toronto: East York, Etobicoke, North York, Scarborough, Toronto, and York.
+Eglinton Avenue is one of the few east–west routes north of Bloor Street that cross Toronto uninterrupted in a more or less straight line across the city.
+Eglinton Avenue was also the only street to cross all six of the municipalities that eventually amalgamated to form Metro Toronto: East York, Etobicoke, North York, Scarborough, Toronto, and York.
 The section between the Etobicoke Creek and Renforth Drive forms part of the city limits of Toronto and Mississauga.

-Sites along Eglinton
+Sites along Eglinton Avenue

-There are many notable sites and landmarks along Eglinton Avenue; they include the Erin Mills Town Centre, Centennial Park, Little Jamaica, the Eglinton Flats sports park, Eglinton Park, Yonge Eglinton Centre, the Canada Square Complex, Sunnybrook Park, the TVOntario Headquarters, the Ontario Science Centre, the Eglinton Square Shopping Centre, The Golden Mile, and Toronto East Detention Centre.
+There are many notable sites and landmarks along Eglinton Avenue; from west to east, they include the Erin Mills Town Centre, Centennial Park, Planet Bowl, the Eglinton Flats sports park, Eglinton Park, Little Jamaica and Reggae Lane, Yonge Eglinton Centre, the Canada Square Complex and the TVO Headquarters, Sunnybrook Park, the Ontario Science Centre, the Eglinton Square Shopping Centre, The Golden Mile, and Toronto East Detention Centre.